 How Your Eye Doctor Can Help

 There are several ways to treat lagophthalmos, and sometimes surgery may be necessary.
-It’s best to first visit Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
+It’s best to first visit Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
 If left untreated, lagophthalmos can result in corneal damage.

 If you’re experiencing dry eye symptoms of any kind, an eye exam at Giddens Optometry can help determine the underlying condition so that a tailor-made treatment plan can provide long-lasting relief.
 Dry eye relief extends far beyond the options available at your local drugstore.
 The friendly staff at Giddens Optometry make it their mission to provide the highest quality care for their patients.
 Get the relief you seek — book your appointment today.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.